AccessTech-TTU/AccessTech.github.io/roles.md

 - **Role:** Chief Maps and Navigation Engineer
   - *Responsibilities:*
     - Led the integration of Google Maps API, harnessing its capabilities for enhanced mapping and navigation.
-    - Innovated the filters sidebar, providing users with tailored navigation options.
     - Implemented an array of detailed on-map markers, including those for ramps and entrances, aiding in precise location identification.
     - Engineered a sophisticated routing system using Dijkstra's algorithm, optimizing the app for the most efficient campus navigation paths.